Recipes

 Step 3

-To the empty skillet, add the remaining butter and oil, the scallions, and the shallot and cook, stirring frequently, until fragrant, about 2 minutes.
+To the empty skillet, add the remaining butter and oil, followed by the scallions and shallot, and cook, stirring frequently, until fragrant, about 2 minutes.
 Add the peas and cook, stirring frequently, until tender but still bright green, about 2 minutes more.
-Stir in the reserved tomatoes and all the collected juices, using tongs, toss in the linguine.
-Add the Parmiggiano, black pepper, salt to taste, and 1 cup of reserved pasta liquid at a time, and cook, tossing continuously, until the sauce is silky, 3–4 minutes.
+Stir in the reserved tomatoes and all the collected juices, then using tongs, toss in the linguine.
+Add the Parmigiano and black pepper, then season to taste with salt.
+Add the reserved pasta water, 1 cup at a time, and cook, tossing continuously, until the sauce is silky, 3–4 minutes.
 Serve immediately.

 Continue to Next Story